dojo/docs/dojox/mobile/IconMenuItem.rst

 Introduction
 ============

-IconMenuItem represents a menu item of :ref:`dojox.mobile.MenuItem <dojox/mobile/MenuItem>`.
+IconMenuItem represents a menu item of :ref:`dojox.mobile.IconMenu <dojox/mobile/IconMenu>`.
 This widget inherits from dojox.mobile._ItemBase.
 Basic usage is same as the other subclasses such as :ref:`dojox.mobile.ListItem <dojox/mobile/ListItem>`.

 .. image :: IconMenuItem.png